n3oxy/n3oxy/README.md

-- I'm Neoxy, a 15 year old from Germany
+- I'm neoxy, a 15 year old from Germany
 - My interests sports, music and programming
 - I'm currently learning html, css and javascript on my own and learned java basics in school
 - I want to create my own webapp from scratch, but im also interested in any exciting project.
 As long as i have something to do, im happy!